Ponti1999/thesis_uuv/reading_material/notes/book_1.md

 However, adherance to the SI system obliges one to think of ship displacement, A, in mass units, rather than weight (force) units, with the unit of mass being a multiple of grams, such as a kilogram (1000 grams), or a metric ton (1000 kilograms) t, sometimes written as “tonne.”3 Hence, in the SI system, mass displacement, A = p V where A is in metric tons, V is in m3, p = 1.00 t/m3 (equal to kg/L) in FW and p = 1.026 t/m3 in SW.

-Since the mass density of fresh water is 1.0 kg/ L or 1.0t/m3, density is numerically the same in SI units as specificgravity, y (at standard temperature).
+Since the mass density of fresh water is 1.0 kg/ L or 1.0t/m3, density is numerically the same in SI units as specific gravity, y (at standard temperature).
 Hence, it may be more convenient when using SI units to use, A = y V .

 Sometimes naval architects prefer (as in Chapter 11) to make use of the reciprocal of density, or specific volume, 6 (volume per unit mass), in their calculations.
 For fresh water, of course, 6 = 1.00 m3/t; for salt water 6 = 111.026 = 0.975 m3/t.